slaclab/lcls-python3-envs/README.md

 ## default-rhel6-environment

 This is the old default environment, only for use on any remaining machines still running RHEL6.

-## python3_devel

-This will be the new version of the nightly environment, built for machines running Rocky 9 (and eventually above).
-Not yet in use. rhel7_devel is still the go to for all machines for now.

 ## Documentation